History of Otago: Ngāti Toa invasions

 Their own Māori patrons refused to or could not protect them.

 Disease now tipped the balance.
-In September 1835 measles and influenza spread among the southern Kai Tahu and carried off, most notably, Te Whakataupuka.
+In September 1835 measles and influenza spread among the southern Kāi Tahu and carried off, most notably, Te Whakataupuka.
 It remains unclear how many died.
 One European said that the hapu at the mouth of the Tokomairaro River owned nine canoes, but had enough men to crew only one.
 The whalers often attributed to disease a marked decline in Māori numbers.